-5.3.1 Addressed Messages 6 and 12
+5.3.1 Addressed Messages 6, 12, 25 and 26

-Addressed messages should have a destination user ID.
+Addressed messages should have a destination ID.
 The source station should anticipate an acknowledgement message (Message 7 or Message 13).
 If an acknowledgement is not received the station excluding Class B “SO” should retry the transmission.
 The station should wait 4 s before attempting retries.
 When a transmission is retried, the retransmit flag should be set to retransmitted.
 The number of retries should be 3, but it could be configurable between 0 and 3 retries by an external application via the presentation interface.
 When set to a different value by an external application, the number of retries should default to 3 retries after 8 min.
 The overall result of the data transfer should be forwarded to above layers.
 The acknowledgement should be between transport layers in two stations.

 *Note: no additional changes prior to this section.

 3.5 Message 7: Binary acknowledge